 The information contained within this handbook will answer most of your questions.
 However, if there are any areas that we have failed to cover please do not hesitate to consult your supplying retailer.
+Supplementary user guides for certain components featured in this manual can be found in the brochure and handbook section of the company website at www.bailey-motorhomes.co.uk.

-Always consult your supplying retailer before additional equipment is fitted to ensure the location of appropriate structural support.
-Equally, make sure that the weight of a heavy accessory will not place the MTPLM of the vehicle at risk when you are loaded up for a trip
+Equally, make sure that the weight of a heavy accessory will not place the MTPLM of the vehicle at risk when you are loaded up for a trip.